Download the free PDF version of this blog

 The Way Ahead

 Agriculture is a crucial component of Australia’s economy, with CBH’s grain storage and handling system accounting for 90% of the grain harvest market for imports and exports in Western Australia.
 Minimizing damage and loss is essential.
-While the initial proof of concept involved a single pilot operating one drone, the future looks promising for more scalable and cost-effective operations, where one pilot could manage multiple drones.
+While the initial proof of concept involved a single pilot operating one drone, the future looks promising for more scalable and cost-effective drone technology operations, where one pilot could manage multiple drones.

 As Sensorem successfully completes 2,500 BVLOS flights, they are now exploring new use cases, such as port monitoring.
 FlytBase’s Flinks feature, which enables third-party software integrations, will support these explorations.
 Additionally, the success of the DJI Dock 1 has led Sensorem to consider deploying the more compact DJI Dock 2 in future projects.